-Business lines are under intense stress due to the internal and external scarcity of skills, such as data scientists and experts on business insurance or professionals (in cyber-risk, for example).
-In mass markets, there is also an increasing need for skills related to new mobility or claims management skills; the claims Manager profession is substantially shifting towards more advice and proactiveness for the customer.
+-) a growing need across all business lines due to heightened competition on the labour market; -) a need for skills in designing products and services related to new mobilities or claims management: the claims Manager profession is substantially shifting towards more advice and proactiveness for the customer.
 New customer journeys are being developed in property damage and motor insurance, and the notion of "enhanced" Manager is taking shape.
-In addition, new risks (e.g. cyber-risk) and new services are developing to support the customer (compensation in kind, direct agreement, support for victims of bodily injury, etc.).
+In addition, new risks (e.g., cyber-risk) and new services are developing to support the customer (compensation in kind, direct agreement, support for victims of bodily injury, etc.).